How does a flash glucose monitor and CGM work?

 If you don’t qualify for a flash glucose monitor or CGM, your main option is to self-fund a device.
 It’s expensive so if it’s something you’re thinking of doing, it’s worth speaking to your healthcare team first to see if they think it’s something that would suit you.

-The cost of Freestyle Libre or Freestyle Libre 2 sensors are around £50 every 2 weeks.
+The cost of Freestyle Libre 2 sensors is around £50 every 2 weeks.
 If you have a compatible smartphone you can just download the app and use your phone to scan the sensor to see the readings.
-But if you don’t, you can buy a small device called a reader, for around £50 and this is a one-off purchase.
-Speak to your healthcare professional about where you can buy a reader from – they can be available direct from the manufacturer (Abbot), from a pharmacy or online but this can change.
+But if you don’t, you can buy a small device called a reader for around £50 and this is a one-off purchase.
+Speak to your healthcare professional about where you can buy a reader from – they can be available direct from the manufacturer (Abbott), from a pharmacy or online but this can change.

 Cost of buying a CGM

 As well as the sensors which cost between £40 to £70 each and usually last for 10 to 14 days.
 Sometimes you’ll also need to buy a transmitter and a reader, sometimes known as a receiver, which is a one-off cost.
 They are often sold in ‘starter pack’ bundles along with some sensors which cost around £200.
 You can usually buy these directly from the manufacturer's website.